KlaraElmegaard/SocialGraphs_HP/index.markdown

 | hufflepuff: | 97 | | pure-blood: | 363 |
 | gryffindor: |	155 | | muggle-born: | 23 |

 In total we have 510 characters in the House-graph and 654 in the Blood-graph.
-Since we have $4^4=16$ different possible combinations, we consider the links in a heatmap
+Since we have $4^4=16$ different possible combinations, we consider the links in a heatmap.

 <img src="images/heat_houses_blood.png" alt="hi" class="inline"/>

-On the left, we see that characters from Griffendor link most to characters from their own house.
+On the left, we see that characters from Gryffindor link most to characters from their own house.
 The same is the case for the Slytherin house.
-But characters from both Rawenclaw and Hufflepuff link mostly to characters in Gryffendor.
-An axplanation could be that Gryffendor and SLytherun is both big/importent houses with importing characters whereas Ravenclaw and Hufflepuff mostly consists of smaller/less importent characters - thus not characters that are linked very much to.
+But characters from both Rawenclaw and Hufflepuff link mostly to characters in Gryffindor.
+An explanation could be that Gryffindor and Slytherin are both big/important houses with important characters whereas Ravenclaw and Hufflepuff mostly consist of smaller/less important characters - thus not characters that are linked to very much.

-On the right, we see that pure-bloods, half-bloods and muggle-borns all link most to pure-bloods where non-magic people link mostly to other non-magic people.
-All four groups link the second most til half-bloods.
-In generel not many characters link to non-magic people and muggle-born.
-On the other hand non-magic people link mostly to non-magic people and second most to half-bloods.
-Thus we might see a seperation between non-magic people and magic people in general.
-This makes sense, since we also in the book see a clear seperation of the non-magic people and the magic people.
-Thus even though the generel purpose for the evil guy (Voldemort) is to seperate pure-bloods and muggle-born (partly also half-bloods), we do not see this difference in the characters' wikipages.
-In general, we do not see as pronounced differences for the links with regards to blood as for the houses.
+On the right, we see that pure-bloods, half-bloods and muggle-borns all link mostly to pure-bloods, whereas non-magic people link mostly to other non-magic people.
+All four groups link second most to half-bloods.
+In general, not many characters link to non-magic people and muggle-born.
+However, non-magic people link mostly to non-magic people and second most to half-bloods.
+Thus we might see a separation between non-magic people and magic people in general.
+This makes sense, since we also see a clear separation of the non-magic people and the magic people in the books.
+Thus even though the general purpose for the evil guy (Voldemort) is to separate pure-bloods and muggle-born (partly also half-bloods), we do not see this difference in the characters' wiki pages.
+In general, we do not see as pronounced differences for the links with regards to blood status as for the houses.

-Since we mostly saw a seperation between the houses, we illustrate this graph where the nodes are colored per house.
+Since we mainly saw a separation between the houses, we illustrate this graph where the nodes are colored according to house.

 {% include Houses-in-Harry-Potter-fandom-universe.html %}

+XXXXXXXXX
-Overall we saw a seperation between especially the Griffendor house and the Slytherin house, as each house linked more to its own house than to the other three houses, respectively.
+Overall we saw a separation between especially the Griffendor house and the Slytherin house, as each house linked more to its own house than to the other three houses, respectively.
 They also linked second most to each other.
 If we consider the Ravenclaw and the Hufflepuf house, they linked mostly to the Griffendor house and second most to themselves.
 It is interesting that they link second must to them selfs and not second most to Slytherin.
 This shows that Griffendor is a bigger or more importens house than Slytherin.
 It is also noted that the distance in how much Griffendor links to Slytherin compared to Ravenclaw and Hufflepuf is not at big as the distance in how much Slytherin links to Griffendor compared to Ravenclaw and Hufflepuf.
 Meaning that Slytherin do not link very much to Ravenclaw and Hufflepuf compared to Griffendor.
 This again underlines that Griffendor is the house everything centers about with Slytheren being the second biggest.

 ## Communities between the characters - are all characters connected as we believe?
 *"You're not going mad or anything.
 I can see them too." - Luna Lovegood*

-Communities are smaller and locally dense connected subgraph in a network, where the nodes are more likely to connect to other nodes in the same community [1](http://networksciencebook.com/chapter/9#basics).
-The network of all characters in the Harry Potter universe forms such communities!
-Some are obvious, but is there communites that we did not know about?
-Are some enimies more connected than friends, alliances or even family?
+Communities are smaller and locally dense connected subgraphS in a network, where the nodes are more likely to connect to other nodes in the same community [1](http://networksciencebook.com/chapter/9#basics).
+Such communities appear in the network of all the characters in the Harry Potter universe!
+Some are obvious, but are there communities that we did not know about?
+Are some enemies more connected than friends, alliances or even family?
 Let's find out!

 Check out how the Louvian algorithm[2](https://python-louvain.readthedocs.io/en/latest/api.html), has seperated the graph into networks.

 {% include Communities-in-Harry-Potter-fandom-universe.html%}

 Many nodes and many edges, but funny to surf around!
 Can you find Harry Potter now?
 If not, then look at community 11.
 Explore some of the characters in his community.
-Many of them are "undefined" something or characters without a name, exciting!
+Many of them are "undefined" something or characters without a name.
+Exciting!
 Can you find any other major characters in this community?
-Hint, look at the mid-bottom...
-Maybe the Dursleys.
+Hint: look at the mid-bottom...
+Here we see the Dursleys.

-Let's dig a bit deeper into these communities, and the distributions of characters in each community.
+Let's dig a bit deeper into these communities and the distributions of characters in each community.

 <img src="images/com_dist.png" alt="hi" class="inline"/>

-So the size of the communities variate a lot, but would it be meaningful to look at all of these.
-Let take a look at the first five characters of a small network and of large network.
+So the size of the communities varies a lot, but would it be meaningful to look at all of these?
+Let's take a look at the first five characters of a small network and of s large network.

 | Community 16 | Community 1 |
 | ----------------------- | ----------------------- |